igor-sb/gencdna/docs/source/all_genes_exons.rst

-Download ane extract exons for all human genes
+Download and extract exons for all human genes
 ==============================================

 First, download the Human Genome FASTA file and GFF3 file with annotations.
 We